nathanielandre/TouristDataAnalysis/README.md

 During the analysis, the following key factors were explored:

 Visitor Demographics: Age, gender, and other personal characteristics of Korean visitors.
-Reasons for Visiting: Analyzing the motivations behind tourism visits, such as leisure, business, or family visits.
+Reasons for Visiting: Analyzing the motivations behind tourism visits.
 Peak Seasons: Understanding travel patterns throughout the year to identify the busiest months and trends.
-Geographic Trends: Identifying regional preferences and popular destinations among Korean tourists.
 ```

 ## Techniques and Tools